 What Separates an MDR Provider from an MSSP?

-Founded in 2001, eSentire is “the largest pure-play [MDR] service provider,” according to the company, and this claim is already helping the business differentiate itself from traditional MSSPs.
+Founded in 2001, eSentire is "the largest pure-play service provider," according to the company, and this claim is already helping the business differentiate itself from traditional MSSPs.

 MSSPs typically offer network monitoring or device management services, eSentire noted in a prepared statement.
 However, these services providers often are unable to address sophisticated cyberattacks, eSentire asserted.
-Comparatively, an MDR provider is committed to “hunting and detecting previously undetected threats that have bypassed [an organization’s] security controls,” eSentire indicated.
+Comparatively, an MDR provider is committed to "hunting and detecting previously undetected threats that have bypassed security controls," eSentire indicated.